 Anna Silk, Zoie Palmer, Emmanuelle Vaugier and Rachel Skarsten are in Kansas City this weekend for Planet Comic-Con.
 Their five-season run (eh, technically Skarsten was only there for three of the five seasons) together on Lost Girl came to end in 2015, but all 77 episodes are on Netflix for anyone to enjoy right now.
 It’s…well, do you like supernatural fantasy?
 Buffy the Vampire Slayer?
 Angel?
 Love triangles?
 Adorably progressive Canadian shows with liberal stances on sexuality and language, inventive new angles on familiar genre conventions and precious little money to work with?
 That’s Lost Girl.

-The series center on a kindhearted PI named Bo Dennis (Silk) who…actually, her voice-over accompanying the title sequence pretty much covers it: “Life is hard when you don’t know who you are.
+The series center on a kindhearted PI named Bo Dennis (Silk) who…actually, this will work better if I just use her voice-over which accompanying the title sequence of every episode as a starting point here: “Life is hard when you don’t know who you are.
 It’s harder when you don’t know what you are [note: she’s a succubus; didn’t know it until the pilot].
 My love carries a death sentence [note: yeah, if she’s not careful she can kill people just by kissing them].
-I was lost for years, searching and running only to find that I belong to a world hidden from humans [note: underworld of magical beings called Fae who look like humans but are centuries old and can either be good or bad].
+I was lost for years, searching and running only to find that I belong to a world hidden from humans [note: the underworld of magical beings called Fae who look like humans but are centuries old and can either be good or bad].
 I won’t hide anymore.
 I will live the life I choose.”